Between lakes and

 Search

-Home | On foot: hikes, walks | Eagle Peak and 4 lakes lookout
+Home » Our walking routes » Eagle Peak and 4 lakes lookout

 Eagle Peak and 4 lakes lookout

-2. A stony path still on the edge of the ridge leads to the middle of the fir trees VIEWPOINT OF THE FOUR LAKES (interpretation panel).
-The path goes back to the right to Belvédère car park, below the Bois de Ban forest road.
+3. A stony path still on the edge of the ridge opens out into the middle of the fir trees at VIEWPOINT OF THE FOUR LAKES.

-3. The path on the left, extended by a path, runs along, without ever approaching, the ridge marked by groups of cliffs.
+The path on the left, extended by a path, runs along, without ever approaching, the ridge marked by groups of cliffs.
 By a rapid descent in bends, slippery in wet weather, the path joins the edge of the D 75 at the Maclu Coast.

-5. From The Path of the Lakes, the road on the left leads to Rousselets and its chapel, as if embedded between two trees.
-Follow the road to the left (red white marking) to take a path which crosses the D39 twice.
+Since The Path of the Lakes, the road on the left leads to Rousselets and its chapel, as if embedded between two trees.

 Be careful, in winter, the climb to the Pic de l'Aigle can be slippery because it is frozen: know when to give up!
 Steep and slippery passage at times on the descent to access the lakes.